KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/lora-technology/integration-with-ttn.md

 - [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) and a USB connector cable (ARC1: K114 interface converter / ADT1: Micro USB cable)
 - The Device EUI number of the device (Use the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) to extract the EUI)
 - The Application EUI number of the device (Use the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) to extract the EUI)
-- The KOLIBRI Endpoint URL which is: `https://devspakellercloudfunctionapp.azurewebsites.net/api/HttpTriggerCSharp_PascalTTN?code=eQxVYd76shpatS8av6lzsn3XxNEbtCiE9psrJaasyeMk/fudmQQ5uw==`
+- The PressureSuite Endpoint URL which is: `https://devspakellercloudfunctionapp.azurewebsites.net/api/HttpTriggerCSharp_PascalTTN?code=eQxVYd76shpatS8av6lzsn3XxNEbtCiE9psrJaasyeMk/fudmQQ5uw==`

 ### Step 1

-- During the order of the device ask your sales person to let the device pre-configure by the KOLIBRI support team.
+- During the order of the device ask your sales person to let the device pre-configure by the PressureSuite support team.
 This helps to speed up and simplify your configuration work.
 Technical documentation for the configuration of a KELLER LoRa-device can be found [here](https://docs.pressuresuite.com/sending-technology/lora-technology/update-keller-lora-device).

 ### Step 2